Recitals

 Recital 15

 To manage the rapid advancement in ICT environments, financial entitiesas defined in Article 2, points (a) to (t) referred to in Title II of this Regulation should implement robust ICT project management policies and procedures to maintain data availability, authenticity, integrity, and confidentiality.
 Those ICT project management policies and procedures should identify the elements that are necessary to successfully manage ICT projects, including changes to, acquisitions of, the maintenance of, and developments of the financial entity’s ICT systems, regardless of the ICT project management methodology chosen by the financial entity.
 In the context of those policies and procedures, financial entitiesas defined in Article 2, points (a) to (t) should adopt testing practices and methods that suit their needs, while adhering to a risk-based approach and ensuring that a secure, reliable, and resilient ICT environment is maintained.
 To guarantee the secure implementation of an ICT project, financial entitiesas defined in Article 2, points (a) to (t) should ensure that staff from specific business sectors or roles influenced or impacted by that ICT project can provide the necessary information and expertise.
-To ensure effective oversight, reports on ICT projects, in particular about projects that affect critical or important functionsa function the disruption of which would materially impair the financial performance of a financial entity, or the soundness or continuity of its services and activities, or the discontinued, defective or failed performance of that function would materially impair the continuing compliance of a financial entity with the conditions and obligations of its authorisation, or with its other obligations under applicable financial services law and about their associated risks, should be submitted to the management bodya management body as defined in Article 4(1), point (36), of Directive 2014/65/EU, Article 3(1), point (7), of Directive 2013/36/EU, Article 2(1), point (s), of Directive 2009/65/EC of the European Parliament and of the Council, Article 2(1), point (45), of Regulation (EU) No 909/2014, Article 3(1), point (20), of Regulation (EU) 2016/1011, and in the relevant provision of the Regulation on markets in crypto-assets, or the equivalent persons who effectively run the entity or have key functions in accordance with relevant Union or national law.
+To ensure effective oversight, reports on ICT projects, in particular about projects that affect critical or important functionsmeans a function, the disruption of which would materially impair the financial performance of a financial entity, or the soundness or continuity of its services and activities, or the discontinued, defective or failed performance of that function would materially impair the continuing compliance of a financial entity with the conditions and obligations of its authorisation, or with its other obligations under applicable financial services law; and about their associated risks, should be submitted to the management bodymeans a management body as defined in Article 4(1), point (36), of Directive 2014/65/EU, Article 3(1), point (7), of Directive 2013/36/EU, Article 2(1), point (s), of Directive 2009/65/EC of the European Parliament and of the Council (31), Article 2(1), point (45), of Regulation (EU) No 909/2014, Article 3(1), point (20), of Regulation (EU) 2016/1011, and in the relevant provision of the Regulation on markets in crypto-assets, or the equivalent persons who effectively run the entity or have key functions in accordance with relevant Union or national law;.
 Financial entitiesas defined in Article 2, points (a) to (t) should tailor the frequency and details of the systematic and ongoing reviews and reports to the importance and the size of the ICT projects concerned.

 Recital 16

 It is necessary to ensure that software packages that financial entitiesas defined in Article 2, points (a) to (t) referred to in Title II of this Regulation acquire and develop are effectively and securely integrated into the existing ICT environment, in accordance with established business and information security objectives.
 Financial entitiesas defined in Article 2, points (a) to (t) should therefore thoroughly evaluate such software packages.
-For that purpose, and to identify vulnerabilitiesa weakness, susceptibility or flaw of an asset, system, process or control that can be exploited and potential security gaps within both software packages and the broader ICT systems, financial entitiesas defined in Article 2, points (a) to (t) should carry out ICT security testing.
-To assess the integrity of the software and to ensure that the use of that software does not pose ICT security risks, financial entitiesas defined in Article 2, points (a) to (t) should also review source codes of software acquired, including, where feasible, of proprietary software provided by ICT third-party service providersan undertaking providing ICT services, using both static and dynamic testing methods.
+For that purpose, and to identify vulnerabilitiesmeans a weakness, susceptibility or flaw of an asset, system, process or control that can be exploited; and potential security gaps within both software packages and the broader ICT systems, financial entitiesas defined in Article 2, points (a) to (t) should carry out ICT security testing.
+To assess the integrity of the software and to ensure that the use of that software does not pose ICT security risks, financial entitiesas defined in Article 2, points (a) to (t) should also review source codes of software acquired, including, where feasible, of proprietary software provided by ICT third-party service providersmeans an undertaking providing ICT services;, using both static and dynamic testing methods.

 Recital 17

 Changes, regardless of their scale, carry inherent risks and may pose significant risks of loss of confidentiality, integrity, and availability of data, and could thus lead to severe business disruptions.
-To safeguard financial entitiesas defined in Article 2, points (a) to (t) from potential ICT vulnerabilitiesa weakness, susceptibility or flaw of an asset, system, process or control that can be exploited and weaknesses that could expose them to significant risks, a rigorous verification process is necessary to confirm that all changes meet the necessary ICT security requirements.
+To safeguard financial entitiesas defined in Article 2, points (a) to (t) from potential ICT vulnerabilitiesmeans a weakness, susceptibility or flaw of an asset, system, process or control that can be exploited; and weaknesses that could expose them to significant risks, a rigorous verification process is necessary to confirm that all changes meet the necessary ICT security requirements.
 Financial entitiesas defined in Article 2, points (a) to (t) referred to in Title II of this Regulation should therefore, as an essential element of their ICT security policies and procedures, have in place sound ICT change management policies and procedures.
 To uphold the objectivity and effectiveness of the ICT change management process, to prevent conflicts of interest, and to ensure that ICT changes are evaluated objectively, it is necessary to separate the functions responsible for approving those changes from the functions that request and implement those changes.
 To achieve effective transitions, controlled ICT change implementation, and minimal disruptions to the operation of the ICT systems, financial entitiesas defined in Article 2, points (a) to (t) should assign clear roles and responsibilities that ensure that ICT changes are planned, adequately tested, and that quality is ensured.
 To ensure that ICT systems continue to operate effectively, and to provide a safety net for financial entitiesas defined in Article 2, points (a) to (t), financial entitiesas defined in Article 2, points (a) to (t) should also develop and implement fall-back procedures.
 Financial entitiesas defined in Article 2, points (a) to (t) should clearly identify those fall-back procedures and assign responsibilities to ensure a swift and effective response in the event of unsuccessful ICT changes.

 Recital 18